All About Adult Brain Tumors

 Primary brain tumors do not have a classic staging system the way most other cancers do.
 This is because the size of a brain tumor is less important than its location and the type of brain cell that makes it up.
 The likelihood of curing a brain tumor has to do with its location, the cell that makes it up, and how the tumor cells look under a microscope.
 Your doctor will give you a sense of how dangerous your tumor is and how it should be treated after weighing these factors.

 Brain metastases are considered within the staging system of the cancer from which they originated.
 Thus, the presence of brain metastases automatically makes the primary tumor a stage IV cancer, because stage IV means the presence of any metastasis.
-For example, a lung cancer that has spread to the brain is a stage IV lung cancer.
+For example, a lung cancer that has spread to the brain is a stage IV lung cancer and it is treated according to a lung cancer treatment protocol.

 There are a number of different treatments for brain tumors.
 Some brain tumors are treated with a combination of different types of therapies.
 The exact location and type of brain tumor will dictate which treatments are recommended.